jolenewin2018/dierbach_notes/10_-_object-oriented_programming/fundamental_concepts.rst

 10.5.1 What Is UML?
 -------------------
-* UML ("Unified Modelling Language") is a standardized language-independent, graphical modelling language for specifying an object-oriented design.
+* UML ("Unified Modeling Language") is a standardized language-independent, graphical modeling language for specifying an object-oriented design.

 10.5.2 UML Class Diagrams